 My biggest takeaway from this is his enormous wealth, particularly how he spends his money as a multi-millionaire on luxurious things but I also particularly liked how he has a heart of gold as he helps those less fortunate in life.

-I hope you enjoyed this article – you might also want to check out David Letterman’s Bio, the best memes, jokes, and quotes.
+I hope you enjoyed this article – you might also want to check out David Letterman’s Biography.